Juris Doctor (J.D.)

 Requirements & Curriculum

 Students must complete Business Associations and the required number of core and elective courses designated below.
 With the approval of the Director of the Business Law Concentration, a tax or business course of at least two units, whether domestic or international, not included on the list of elective courses may be substituted.
 If a student completes more than one core course, the additional core course(s) will automatically be applied toward the satisfaction of the requirement for elective courses.
-Twelve to sixteen units are required for the completion of the Business Law Concentration.
+12 to 16 units are required for the completion of the Business Law Concentration.

 REQUIRED COURSE